Gallery Tartan kilts

 Two kilts are shown on this page.
 The first one is a 4-yard "economy" kilt - so cheap kilts were called around 2000 - and the vendor was TartanWear-Direct.
 The other one is a 5-yard "James Morrison" kilt from Heritage of Scotland.

-TartanWear-Direct must have left the market in the last half of the tens.
+Tne company must have left the market during the last half of the tens.
 The last time I bought a kilt from them was in 2006.
-The sewing quality was fine and the poly-viscose fabrics extremely good, might have been from Marton Mills.
-Weak points were (sometimes) pleating, and straps which were far from being high grade, even if they were considerably better on my last TWD-kilts than on the first ones.
+The sewing quality was fine and the poly-viscose fabrics extremely good.
+Weak points were (sometimes) pleating and, in general, straps which were far from being high grade, even if they, over time, became better.
 The price was no more than £39, increasing to £43 by 2006, meaning they, price-value wise were unbeatable.

-I still have six of them, one I sold due to unpeicise pleating, and I wear them very often.
+I still have six of them, and one I have sold due to unprecise pleating.
+I wear them very often, especially in summer.
 That they are in fact 3-yard kilts, and not 4-yarders as promissed, doesn't change anything.

 The Heritage of Scotland kilt is a 5-yard “James Morrison”, made to my measures, 36”/43”/22.5” (waist/hip/length) and in 11 oz. pure new wool, meaning a lightweight kilt.